bright/new-www/_posts/2017-10-06-securing-your-google-service-account-key-in-builds.md

 ### Setting a secret value ###

 Most of the automation servers like Jenkins or TeamCity have the ability to store a secret value, which you can use during the build.
-Whether it is really secure depends on the particular software you use, the build script (which may be printing the secret value to the build logs for example) and the access you give the other people to the infrastructure and build configuration.
+Whether it is really secure depends on the particular software you use, the build script (which may be printing the secret value to the build logs for example) and the access you give other people to the infrastructure and build configuration.

 In this example, the secret value is stored on a TeamCity server and it will be available to the build in an environment variable.